-CAHI is delighted to present a “Meet the Author” event with Raiford Guins, Professor and Chair of Cinema and Media Studies at the Media School.
+CAHI is delighted to present a talk with Raiford Guins, Professor and Chair of Cinema and Media Studies at the Media School.
 Ray will discuss his recent book on Atari design in a conversation with Logan Brown, Doctoral Candidate in the Media School and at the Luddy School of Informatics.
 Refreshments will be on hand.

-Drawing from deep archival research and extensive interviews, Atari Design is a rich, historical study of how Atari’s industrial and graphic designers contributed to the development of the video game machine.
+Drawing from deep archival research and extensive interviews, Atari Design: Impressions on Coin-Operated Video Game Machines (Bloomsbury, 2020) is a rich, historical study of how Atari’s industrial and graphic designers contributed to the development of the video game machine.

 Innovative game design played a key role in the growth of Atari—from Pong to Asteroids and beyond—but fun, challenging and exciting game play was not unique to the famous Silicon Valley company.
 What set it apart from its competitors was innovation in the coin-op machine’s cabinet.
 Atari did not just make games, it designed products for environments.